Trademark Registration in Canada and Abroad - Isn't It Time You Protected Your Trade Name and Brand?

 Preparing, filing and prosecuting trademark applications in Canada

-Arranging and supervising the filing and prosecution of trademark applications by trademark agents in the United States and other foreign jurisdictions
+Arranging and supervising the filing and prosecution of trademark applications by trademark agents in foreign jurisdictions

 Worldwide trademark portfolio management and counseling